-Endorphins are released in times of stress, pain and anxiety to ease symptoms and boost pleasure.
-They are also responsible for the renowned ‘runners high’, giving that second wind.
-We create endorphins naturally in our body, and more are released when we eat.
-Of particular interest are chillies.
-The capsaicin in chillies, which makes them hot, causes the brain to think we’re in pain and so releases more endorphins.
+Endorphins are released in times of pain, stress, and anxiety, to ease symptoms and boost pleasure.
+They are also responsible for states of pleasure such as being in love and the feeling better known as the ‘runners high’, (it's why you might get that 'second wind' when exercising).
+We create endorphins naturally in our body, and more are released when we eat particular foods.
+For example, eating dark chocolate releases endorphins, serotonin, and dopamine, the body’s natural anti-depressants.

 Most of the serotonin is released from the nervous system of the intestines and travels to the brain.
-It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to increased production of serotonin.
-So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils and fruit.
+It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to the increased production of serotonin.
+So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils, and fruit.

 Keeping regularly topped up with fluids helps with concentration.
-Water is especially great as it helps to deliver nutrients to the brain, aiding memory retention, focus and our mood.
+Water is especially great as it helps to deliver nutrients to the brain, aiding memory retention, focus, and our mood.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here